gnovakov/Show-Local-Weather/README.md

 # Show-Local-Weather
-App that shows the local weather of the user
+A Javascript Weather App that shows the users local weather.